AdSand/AdSand.github.io/gamejam_bread.md

 A valuable skill I learned throughout this project was using version control (git) successfully in a team.
 This included branch management, merging branches and solving merge conflicts.

 This project provided an opportunity to work with code written by other team members, and writing code that would be used by other team members.
-This improved how I thought about the structure and writing of my code, such as following a coding standard, providing readable code, and generalising functions that could be used elsewhere in the project.
+This improved how I thought about the structure and writing of my code, such as following a coding standard, providing readable code, and providing functions that could be easily used elsewhere in the project.